CottageCare Reviews (1624)

 Consumer: [redacted]

-Our records show that Ms. [redacted] placed an order for [redacted] and [redacted], when she accepted our promotional offer, which was presented by [redacted] after she had completed a survey following an online purchase.
-This offer allowed her to receive the first term of her magazine selections for a nominal fee of $2.00 per subscription.
+Our records show that Ms. ** placed an order for [redacted], and [redacted], when she accepted our promotional offer, which was presented by [redacted] after she had completed a survey following an online purchase.
+This offer allowed her to receive the first term of her magazine selections for a nominal fee of $2.00 for each subscription.
 The offer also provided that her subscriptions would automatically continue following the initial term and that the same credit card would be charged if she did not call us to cancel.
-In addition, it is our policy that customers who wish to cancel may do so at any time by calling our toll-free customer service number, which is provided on our renewal notice and also on the customer’s billing statement with each charge.
+In addition, it is our policy that customers who wish to cancel may do so at any [redacted] by calling our toll-free customer service number, which is provided on our renewal notice and also on the customer’s billing statement with each charge.

-On October 29, 2016, Ms. [redacted] contacted our automated customer service center and placed her subscription to [redacted] on “do not renew” status.
-This would allow her to continue receiving the remaining issues in her current term, however, at the end of her term the subscription would not renew, nor would she be charged any renewal fees.
+On November 21, 2014, Ms. ** contacted our automated customer service line and placed her subscriptions to [redacted], and [redacted], on “do not renew” status.
+This would allow her to continue receiving the issues in the current paid term, however at the end of the term, her subscriptions would not renew nor would he be charged for any renewal fees.

-Ms. [redacted] contacted our customer service center on January 12, 2017 and cancelled her subscription [redacted], generating a full refund in the total amount of $17.50 to her account.
-It should be noted, however, that banks direct us to ask customers to allow one or two billing statements for written confirmation of the refund to appear, depending on their billing cycle.
+Upon receipt of your correspondence on November 24, 2014, we cancelled Ms. **’s subscription to [redacted], generating a full refund in the amount of $68.00 to her account.
+It should be noted that banks direct us to ask customers to allow one to two billing statements for written confirmation of the refund to appear, depending on their billing cycle.

-Ms. [redacted] can be assured that her subscriptions have been cancelled.
-Also, Ms. [redacted] may continue to receive one or two more issues of her magazines since they were in process at the time of cancellation.
+Ms. ** can be assured that her subscription to [redacted] has been cancelled and the renewal charge has been refunded.
+Also, Ms. ** may continue to receive one or two more issues of her magazine since it was in process at the [redacted] of cancellation.
 She may keep these with our compliments.

 Sincerely yours,